AvaProtocol/OAK-docs/_docs/staking.md

 ---
 title: Staking
-subtitle: This document covers the setup of OAK node in both local and testnet network
+subtitle: This document covers the staking, reward mechanism and estimated rate of return.
 author: chris
 tags: [develop]
 ---